konelav/writeups/GoogleCTF2019-BQ/day4.md

 Now next to the second flag.
 Use radare2 for it.
 As MIPS instruction set can looked unfamiliar, one can turn on disasm descriptions to ease understanding of what is going on.
-Basically, the buffer overflow exploitation must not differ significally from those of x86 architecture.
+Essentially, the buffer overflow exploitation must not differ significally from those of x86 architecture.
 Because with MIPS we have almost exactly the same: